Volunteer in Mozambique

-Thinking of travelling?
-Read our latest booking terms and conditions, to allow you peace of mind when planning your trip
+Thinking of booking?
+Great!
+Read our updated booking terms and conditions, to allow you peace of mind when planning your trip

 Volunteer projects in Mozambique

 Join world-class researchers in a spectacular diving location.
-Volunteers contribute to research supporting the conservation of whale sharks, manta rays and turtles and also work to preserve and repair the marine environment, focusing on activities in mangroves and the local estuary.
+Volunteers contribute to research supporting the conservation of whale sharks, manta rays and turtles.
+You will also work to preserve and repair the marine environment, focusing on activities in mangroves and the local estuary.
 All marine volunteers will become PADI certified and get involved with the local communities and fishing villages.

 A unique opportunity to witness an incredible ocean migration in a stunning location.
 Tofo is one of the main areas of humpback whale breeding and calving, and the waters around the beach become home to these animals as they migrate north.
 Volunteers gather data on population numbers, individual animal identification, pod structure, and behaviour studies, to support international humpback whale conservation.